 Tax-free cash recycling

 These FAQs are for financial advisers only.
 They must not be distributed to, or relied on by, customers.
-They are based on our understanding of legislation, at the date of publication.26 April 2017 Back to results
+They are based on our understanding of legislation, at the date of publication.11 January 2018 Back to results

 There are conditions, all of which need to be present, for tax-free recycling to have taken place.
-The four requirements are:
+The three requirements are:

 - The recycling is ‘pre-planned’.

-- The tax-free cash taken, either alone or in aggregate with other tax-free cash amounts taken in the previous 12 months, must be more than £7,500 where tax-free cash paid on or after 6 April 2015.
-(It was previously 1% of the SLA.)
+- The tax-free cash taken, either alone or in aggregate with other tax-free cash amounts taken in the previous 12 months, must be more than £7,500.

-- There is a ‘significant increase’ in the level of expected pension contributions (personal, employer and third party contribution) because of the tax-free cash taken, or to be taken.
+- There is a ‘significant increase’ in the level of expected pension contributions (personal, employer and third party contributions) to any one or more registered pension schemes because of the tax-free cash taken, or to be taken.
+For this condition to apply, both of the following must be present:

-a) an increase of more than 30% of the contributions that might have been expected, based on a number of factors, such as contribution history and current contractual rate of contributions, and
+a) There is an increase of more than 30% of the contributions that might have been expected, based on a number of factors, such as contribution history and current contractual rate of contributions, and

-b) an increase of more than 30% of the tax-free cash amount that the member took
+b) the increase in contributions is more than 30% of the tax-free cash amount that the member took

 Only if all these above conditions are met, is the tax-free cash amount classed as an unauthorised payment and taxed accordingly.